+2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities.

+Verifiers: Prevention of Discrimination Act, Inspection Report (MSP), Interviews with workers and their labour organisations or unions, payroll (of enterprise and/or contractors), findings of employment surveys, discussions with managers, HR department

+2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment.

+Verifiers: Interviews with employees and workers and their labour organisations or unions, payroll (of enterprise and/or contractors), job advertisements, discussions with managers, HR department

-- 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non-Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a six-week period after childbirth.
+2.2.3 Work typically carried out by women (nurseries, silviculture, Non Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men.

-Verifier: Maternity leave provisions in employment contracts and policy of the Organisation
+Verifiers: Interviews with employees and workers and their labour organisations or unions, training programme, training records, discussions with managers, HR department

+2.2.4 Women and men are paid the same wage when they do the same work.

+Verifiers: Prevention of Discrimination Act, Inspection Report (MSP), Interviews with workers and their labour organisations or unions, payroll (of enterprise and/or contractors), findings of employment surveys, discussions with managers, HR department

+2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages.

+Verifiers: Documented payment system available for inspection, Interviews with workers and their labour organisations or unions, payroll (of enterprise and/or contractors), discussions with managers, accounts department

+2.2.6 Maternity leave is no less than a six-week period after childbirth.

+Verifiers: Prevention of Discrimination Act, Inspection Report (MSP), Interviews with workers and their labour organisations or unions, findings of employment surveys, discussions with managers

+2.2.7 Paternity leave is available and there is no penalty for taking it.

+Verifiers: Interviews with workers and their labour organisations or unions, findings of employment surveys, discussions with managers

+2.2.8 Meetings, management committees and decision-making forums are organized to include women and men, and to facilitate the active participation of both.

+Verifiers: Prevention of Discrimination Act, Interviews with workers and their labour organisations or unions, findings of employment surveys, discussions with managers

-- 2.2.7 Paternity leave is available and there is no penalty for taking it. - 2.2.8 Meetings, management committees and decision-making forums are organized to include women and men, and to facilitate the active participation of both. - 2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, race, ethnicity, parenthood or sexual orientation.
+2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation.